|

 But

 in those early years the club would often be empty.
-I’d sometimes

-be there, a paying customer, possibly the only one.
-I’d sit
+I’d sometimes be there, a paying customer, possibly

-at one of the balcony tables watching the videos projected onto
+tables watching the videos projected onto a big screen

-a big screen and listening to the sound Hewan’s electro selections
+and listening to the sound Hewan’s electro selections

 echo round the hall.
 Claude Bessy was the video

-jock; he’d splice together bondage videos, old black and white
+jock; he’d splice together bondage videos, old

-not in '24 Hour Party People'. |
+character, although he’s not in '24 Hour Party

 On

-one occasion the club hosted an installation by David Mach;
+one occasion the club hosted an installation by David

-thousands of vinyl copies of New Order’s
+Mach; thousands of vinyl copies of New Order’s

 ‘Confusion’ single were glued together

 in huge piles round the dancefloor pillars.
-This is not in the film
+This is

-either, although at the time it was impressive.
-To me, at least,
+not in the film either, although at the time it was

-and probably around two dozen other people, although they never
+dozen other people, although they never made a film

-made a film about us; the twenty four arty people. |
+about us; the twenty four arty people. |

 The